mindspore-ai/docs/docs/mindformers/docs/source_en/feature/logging.md

 | log       | The log information of each card is divided into `rank_{i}` folders. (`i` corresponds to the NPU card number used for training tasks)<br>Each `rank_{i}` folder will include `info.log` and `error.log` to record the INFO level and ERROR level information output during training respectively.
 The default maximum size for a single log file is 50 MB, with a maximum of 5 backup logs. |
 | msrun_log | `worker_{i}.log` is used to record the training log of each card (including error information), and `scheduler.log` records the startup information of msrun. <br>Training log information is usually viewed through this folder.                                                                                                                                                           |

-Take an 8-rank task started by `msrun` as an example, the specific log structure is as follows:
+Take an 8-rank task started by `msrun` as an example.
+The specific log structure is as follows:

 ```text
 output